Diversity & Accessibility Scholarship

 How long do I have to use an awarded scholarship?

-The scholarship must be used during the term for which it is granted.
-Out of fairness and consideration of other applicants, scholarships will not be deferred to a future term.
-If for any reason the applicant is not able to use the scholarship in the awarded term, they should notify the scholarship chair at least two weeks before the beginning of the class.
-Failure to notify Stomping Ground promptly will be taken into consideration in future applications.
+Your scholarship must be used during the term(s) for which it is granted.
+Out of fairness and consideration of other applicants, scholarships may not be deferred to a future term.
+If for any reason you are not able to attend the classes that your scholarship covers, you should notify the scholarship coordinator (via scholarships@stompinggroundcomedy.org) at least two weeks before the beginning of your class.
+Failure to do so may hurt your chances of being awarded a scholarship in the future.

 Recipients who are not able to begin or proceed with the classes during the term listed on the application form are strongly encouraged to reapply through our simple reapplication process.
 They will be evaluated with the next pool of applicants; their personal constraints will be taken into consideration.